 Noodle Incident - While never verbally mentioned, observant viewers can see that Taco has actually won the Shiva Bowl once.
-Due to his complete ineptitude with fantasy football, one can't help but wonder how this could have possibly happened.
+Due to his complete ineptitude at fantasy football, one can't help but wonder how this could have possibly happened.

-No Social Skills: Andre, and then some.
+No Social Skills - Andre, and then some.
 It's heavily implied the reason he never leaves the league is because these are literally the only people who will talk to him.

 In an interview the Producers confirm Taco is far smarter than given credit.